How to hire an electric car: rental services explained

 Traditional hire companies

 Their websites don’t make it easy to search by powertrain type, either, sticking to the traditional method based on types of car, with no guarantee of reserving a specific make and model.
-Sixt offers electric cars for rental in the US, and says the service will be coming to the UK soon.
+The Sixt website, for example, states that it offers electric cars as part of its fleet, but when trying to browse the offering, only a Volvo plug-in hybrid was available, and there was no way of filtering by fuel type.

-In late February 2020, Europcar announced that it would be adding the Renault ZOE to its UK offerings alongside the ZS EV, along with a selection of plug-in hybrid and mild-hybrid models.
-And in October 2021, Hertz announced a major deal to acquire 100,000 Tesla vehicles, which should be available to rent in the US and Europe by late 2022.
+In October 2021, Hertz announced a major deal to acquire 100,000 Tesla vehicles, which should be available to rent in the US and Europe by late 2022.

 Daily and longer-term rental